Sales Invoice for Discounted Orders: To Add Discounted Sales Orders to a Sales Invoice

 Process Overview

-As a discount has changed, you will update the discount on the Discounts (AR209500) form.
+You will update the discount on the Discounts form.
 On the Sales Orders form, you will recalculate the prices of the sales order being prepared.

 To complete the processing of the sales orders, you will create and confirm a shipment for the sales orders on the Shipments (SO302000) form.
-On the Invoices (SO303000) form, you will create an SO invoice for two sales orders, making sure that the automatic discounts for these sales orders are applied, and then release the invoice.
+On the Invoices (SO303000) form, you will create a sales invoice for two sales orders, making sure that the automatic document discounts for these sales orders are applied, and then release the invoice.

 Finally, you will deactivate the discounts.